biol4559-uva/CompEvoBio_modules/Module_1/Rivanna_basics.md

 • `wc -l`: How many lines are in an text input stream<br>
 • `|`: this is a pipe.
 It lets you direct the output of one program into the input of another.
 For instance, to determine how many files are in a directory type: `ls -lh | wc -l`

-6. You have three main places to go on Rivanna:
+6. You have three main places to go on Rivanna:<br>
 • `~/`: this is your home directory.
-How many files are there in your home directory?
+How many files are there in your home directory?<br>
 • `/scratch/USERNAME`: this is your scratch directory.
-How much space have you used on it?
+How much space have you used on it?<br>
+• `/standard/BerglandTeach`: this is a shared repository for our class. <br>